How Americans Can Pass Italian Citizenship to Their Children

 - File Your Application: Submit your application at the Italian consulate with jurisdiction over your U.S. residence.
 Each consulate has specific requirements and wait times, so check their guidelines carefully.

-- Register with an Italian Municipality: Once your application is approved, your information will be registered with an Italian municipality (comune), formalizing your Italian citizenship.
+- Register With an Italian Municipality: Once your application is approved, your information will be registered with an Italian municipality (comune), formalizing your Italian citizenship.

 Passing Italian Citizenship to Your Children